AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

 - How are the luxury products performing?
 - How is the website performing?

-I then used these questions as the basis of my presentation.
+I then used the answers to these questions as the basis of my presentation.

 $~~~~~~~~~$